skalarproduktraum/phd-thesis/chapters/rendering.md

 The definition must contain one renderpass that outputs to Viewport, otherwise nothing will be rendered.

-From the definition in the YAML file, `RenderConfigReader` will try to form a directed acyclic graph (DAG), which in the forward shading case will be relatively simple.
-The graph is shown in Figure \ref{fig:SimpleRenderpipelineGraph}.
+From the definition in the YAML file, `RenderConfigReader` will try to form a directed acyclic graph (DAG).
+The resulting graph for the forward shading example in Listing \ref{lst:SimpleForwardShading} is shown in Figure \ref{fig:SimpleRenderpipelineGraph}.

 \begin{figure*}
     \includegraphics{RenderpipelineExampleSimple.pdf}